emacsway/emacsway.github.io/_sources/en/javascript-and-repository-pattern.txt

 At the dawn of ORM, the Data Mappers retrieved from the database all related objects with a single query (see `example of implementation <https://bitbucket.org/emacsway/openorm/src/default/python/>`_).

 Domain-Driven Design approaches relationships more strictly, and considers relationships from the point of view of conceptual contour of an aggregate of nested objects [#fnddd]_.
-The object can be accessed either by reference (from the parent object to the embedded object) or through the Repository.
+The object can be accessed either by reference (from a parent object to an embedded object or to another aggregate root) or through the Repository (to an aggregate root).
 It is also important the direction of relationships and the principle of minimal sufficiency ("distillation of models" [#fnddd]_).

     In real life, there are lots of many-to-many associations, and a great number are naturally